-The only downside to this stand is that its glossy surface is a real scratch and dust magnet, even though this will hardly be visible when it is obscured by the console itself.
-Other than that, it is probably the best stand you can get since it was designed by Sony themselves and as such, it will not lead to any overheating, as mentioned in the previous paragraph.
+The only downside to this stand is that its glossy surface is a real scratch and dust magnet, even though this will hardly be visible when the console itself obscures it.
+Other than that, it is probably the best stand you can get since Sony themselves designed it, and as such, it will not lead to any overheating, as mentioned in the previous paragraph.

 - Very stable